EmmanuelOga/plangs2/packages/plangs/README.md

 # Plangs

-This is a database of programming language information.
+Defines a `PlangsGraph`, a programming languages graph database.

-Having the data as code is very convenient to work with and track collaboration history.
+This package only contains schemas, query methods and other APIs to work with the Graph.

-The objective is to generate a single JSON file with all the collected information to be served by a frontend.
+The actual data lives on the `@plangs/definitions` package.